sahilkhurana19/yts.ag-scraper/README.md

 # yts.ag-scraper

 A python script to scrape the famous yts.ag page which is used extensively to download English movies.
-The script at its current state returns the list of the recently uploaded movies on the page along with its IMDB rating and year of release.
-Enter one the names in the terminal and a torrent download link will be provided to you.
+The script displays the list of recent movies from the home page along with their IMDB rating and year of release.
+Upon entering the movie, a torrent download link will be generated succeeded by the synopsis of the movie.

-#More features incoming!!
+#Dependencies
+1. BeautifulSoup
+2. Requests

+#Steps:
+Run the scraper.py script from your terminal and follow the on-screen instructions.